Chareesa/Activity-Calendar/README.md

 [![Build Status](https://travis-ci.org/Involve-Seattle/Activity-Calendar.svg?branch=dev)](https://travis-ci.org/Involve-Seattle/Activity-Calendar)

 ###Description:
-Provides people with an easy way to aggregate information about local political meetings and to share that information with friends.
+Involve provides people with an easy way to aggregate information about local political meetings and to share that information with friends.

 ###View the app:
 The app is hosted on Heroku, click here to open: https://involve.herokuapp.com/#/login